pivot-access-ltd/bma-offline-docs/src/about-controllers-6690.md

 - caching HTTP proxy
 - web UI

 Region controllers are responsible for either a data centre or a single region.
 Multiple fabrics are used by MAAS to accommodate subdivisions within a single region, such as multiple floors in a data centre.
+A region controller typically manages activities like the following:

+- initiates and offers RPC endpoints to rack controllers
+- intercepting and routing API requests
+- handling the OpenAPI interface
+- getting image indexes, downloads, and attributes, via simplestreams
+- handling Macaroon authentication
+- interfacing with a running Prometheus instance
+- authenticating users and managing any user-initiated settings changes
+- handling certificates for VM hosts

+Region controllers perform many other functions, but these are the most conspicuous.

 <a href="#heading--rack-controllers"><h3 id="heading--rack-controllers">About rack controllers</h3></a>